-- 1. Submission to the conduct is made either implicitly or explicitly a term or condition of the student's education or benefits - 2.
-Submission to, or rejection of, the conduct by a school employee is used as the basis for academic decisions affecting that student - 3.
-The conduct has the purpose or effect of substantially interfering with the academic or work performance by creating an intimidating, hostile, or offensive education environment
+- Submission to the conduct is made either implicitly or explicitly a term or condition of the student's education or benefits. - Submission to, or rejection of, the conduct by the student is used as the basis for academic decisions affecting that student. - The conduct has the purpose or effect of substantially interfering with the student's education by creating an intimidating, hostile, or offensive education environment.